julienfdev/nodeYT-subscriber-counter/README.md

 __API Related error codes__

-- HTTPS : Can't establish https tunnel (verify your X509 certificate)
+- "HTTPS" : Can't establish https tunnel (verify your X509 certificate)
-- APIKey : Bad Request code received from the YT API, most likely related to a bad API Private key
+- "APIKey" : Bad Request code received from the YT API, most likely related to a bad API Private key
+- "channel" : No channel exists with the ID provided in config.h
 - err"xxx" : Generic error handler, displays the response code from the server
-- channel : No channel exists with the ID provided in config.h

 ### WIP